W3C

 ... any other comments?

-Alan: is this an adequate description of how people with disabilities are helped by these techniques?
+Alan: Is this an adequate description of how people with disabilities are helped by these techniques?

-William: it makes people aware who were unaware that there are disbilities other than blindness.
+William: Well, it makes people aware who were unaware that there are disbilities other than blindness.
 Anything that does that is beneficial.

-Andrew: the table with the Access Keys and how it helps PWD...any comments?
+Andrew: The table with the Access Keys and how it helps PWD...any comments?

-Alan: yes it needs to change, others have commented as well.
+Alan: Yes it needs to change, others have commented as well.

 <scribe> ACTION: Alan to change sentence that currently reads "How does it help especially users with disabilities?" [recorded in http://www.w3.org/2008/02/15-eo-minutes.html#action03]

-Andrew: in addition to those with motor disabilities, doesn't it also help those with visual disabilities.
+Andrew: In addition to those with motor disabilities, doesn't it also help those with visual disabilities.
 Access keys are announced by JAWS, etc

 ...
 Shadi, any comment about the term "motor disabilities" and W3C usage?